awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 1. Choose **Edit** for **Event Pattern Preview**\.

-1. Copy the following example pattern, and paste it into the preview window\.
+1. Copy one of the following example patterns, and paste it into the preview window\.
 Be sure to replace the existing brackets\.

+   For an event associated with a finding custom action \(**Security Hub Findings \- Custom Action** event type\), use the following format\.
+Replace the placeholder ARN with the **Custom Action ARN** for the custom action you created\.

    ```
    {